turing85/publish-report/README.md

 Message appended to the comment posted on the PR after the tests succeed.

 The message can be templated for replacement.
-The ]format feature of github-expressions][github-expressions] is used to replace placeholders.
+The [format feature of github-expressions][github-expressions] is used to replace placeholders.
 The following placeholder-mapping applies:
-- `{0}` is inputs'.'report-name
+- `{0}` is `inputs.report-name`
 - `{1}` is the number of successful tests
 - `{2}` is the number of failed tests
 - `{3}` is the number of skipped tests